 Is It OK to Breastfeed by Day and Give Formula at Night?

-Formula at night can share the load, support your rest, and fit your routine—though longer sleep isn’t guaranteed.
+Formula at night can share the load, support your rest, and fit your routine, though longer sleep isn’t guaranteed.

-If you want more liberation in your routine, this plan can give you room to recover while still nourishing your baby.
+If you want more flexibility in your routine, this plan can give you room to recover while still nourishing your baby.
 Talk with your pediatric clinician if you’re unsure how much formula to offer or how to balance breastfeeding with night feeds safely.

 How Night-Only Formula Feeding Affects Breastfeeding